Give a gift of support

 Source Amount Trusts and Foundations £29,016 Guaranteed Tribute (supporter) groups £5,302 Guaranteed

 Brain tumours do not discriminate and can impact anyone at any stage of their life.
 We work across the UK to give Support and Information, entirely free of charge and using multiple platforms to ensure that anyone affected by this devastating disease can access the support they need.
-Support can be given through our Support Line, Live Chat, Email, Facebook, text message, by letter and through our benefits clinic, printed materials or face-to-face.
+Support can be given through our Support Line, Live Chat, Email, Facebook, text message, Family Days, by letter and through our Benefits Clinic, printed materials or face-to-face.

 Brain tumours are different from other cancers—they affect the part of the body that makes you the person you are.
 There are no known causes and brain tumours affect anyone, from children to grandparents.
 Over 102,000 people in the UK are living with the devastating impact of a brain tumour and it is estimated that 500,000 people are affected by a loved one’s diagnosis, all of whom can make use of our services.